boazsegev/iodine/README.md

 Also, since the HTTP parser is written in C (with no RegExp), it's fast.

-Iodine::Http imposes a few restrictions for performance and security reasons:
+Iodine::Http imposes a few restrictions for performance and security reasons, such as that the headers (both sending and receiving) must be less then 8Kb in size.
+These restrictions shouldn't be an issue.

 ## Can I try before before I buy?